Gee (navigation): Decoding the signals

 On board the aircraft, the signals from the three or four stations were received and sent to the display.
 The description below is with reference to a three station system, but the D pulse would be substituted for either the B or C pulse in a four station system.

-In the "Main" time base setting, the CRT display was configured to display the signal across two lines (each showing half of the time of the signal).
+In the "Main" time base setting, the CRT display was configured to display the signal across two lines, each showing half of the time of the signal.
 A local oscillator of much less complexity than the one at the master station was used to trigger the display sweep.
 When first activated, it would be unlikely to have exactly the same timing as the master station, so the operator would see the pattern of blips traveling across the screen.
 A control knob that adjusted the oscillator was used to tune the local oscillator frequency until the blips on the display were stationary which meant the local and master oscillators now had the same timing.
-The pulses would be identified, then the oscillator control was adjusted to bring the double A′ pulses to the left of the bottom trace.
+The pulses would be identified, then a delay control was adjusted to move the blips back and forth in order to bring the double A′ pulses to the left of the bottom trace, directly below the A on the upper trace.

-Rotary Switches followed by fine adjustment were used to position markers under the B and C pulses (the markers would invert the pulses on the display), and then the time base was switched to a "fast" position, which would add additional lines to the display, and show the A and A′ pulses above the inverted B and C pulses respectively.
+Rotary switches followed by fine adjustment were used to position markers under the B and C pulses (the markers would invert the pulses on the display), and then the time base was switched to a "fast" position, which would add additional lines to the display, and show the A and A′ pulses above the inverted B and C pulses respectively.
 The fine adjustment would be used to position the B pulse directly beneath the A pulse, and the C pulse directly beneath the A′ pulse.
 A switch, referred to as the "clearing switch", was thrown, and the time of the fix noted.
 The clearing switch changed the display from displaying the pulses to displaying an internally generated scale.
 This scale would be read in the "fast" time base position for the decimal readings, followed by the whole numbers which would be read with the display in the "Main" time base setting.
-The respective numbers from the A-B and A′-C Readings would be plotted on a lattice chart.
+The respective numbers from the A-B and A′-C readings would were then looked up on a Gee chart.

 Signals from different chains were closely spaced in frequency, close enough that the wide-band R1355 receiver would often tune in more than one chain at a time.
 For station identification, the A′ signals were only sent periodically.
 After the display was stabilized so the pulse trains were appearing in a single location on the screen, the A′ pulses could be seen blinking on and off with a set pattern (thus "ghosting" on the display).
 This allowed the operator to determine the identity of the master signal, and thus select the chain they wanted to use by positioning its associated A′ signal on the bottom left.